marcos-fcamara/teste-tecnico-fcamara-ia/tools/README.md

-# Fashion Image Search Testing Suite - A Comprehensive Testing Framework for Fashion E-commerce Search Systems
+# Fashion Image Search Testing Suite - fCamara Techinal Test - A Comprehensive Testing Framework for Fashion E-commerce Search Systems

 This project provides a robust testing framework for evaluating and validating fashion image search systems.
 It combines text-based queries, image embeddings, and similarity testing to ensure accurate and relevant search results in fashion e-commerce applications.